microsoft/vscode-docs/docs/remote/containers.md

     **Windows / macOS**:

     1. Install [Docker Desktop for Windows/Mac](https://www.docker.com/products/docker-desktop).
-(Docker Toolbox is not currently supported.)
+(Docker Toolbox is not currently supported.
+However, Docker does not need to be running if you are [using a remote host](https://aka.ms/vscode-remote/containers/remote-host).)

     2. Right-click on the Docker taskbar item and update **Settings / Preferences > Shared Drives / File Sharing** with any source code locations you want to open in a container.
 If you run into trouble, see [Docker Desktop for Windows tips](/docs/remote/troubleshooting.md#docker-desktop-for-windows-tips) on avoiding common problems with sharing.